yakimovim/vscode-check-npm-updates/README.md

 * disable (optional).
 Boolean.
 The default value is `false`.
 Its value indicates if the check of package versions should be executed for the `package.json` or not.
 * skip (optional).
 An array of strings.
 The default value is an empty array.
 The array contains names of packages that should be excluded from the check.
 Names are case-insensitive.
 * skipPatchUpdates (optional).
 Either an array of strings or boolean.
 The default value is an empty array.
-The array contains names of packages that should be excluded from the check if only path part of their version was increased.
+The array contains names of packages that should be excluded from the check if only patch part of their version was increased.
 Names are case-insensitive.
-You can set this property to `true` to exclude all packages if only path part of their version was increased.
+You can set this property to `true` to exclude all packages if only patch part of their version was increased.

 ```
 {